Elite-Tadano/ParamNinja/README.md

 ### 🌍 CommonCrawl Support

-- Use -s commoncrawl to fetch URLs from CommonCrawl.
+- Use --commoncrawl to fetch URLs from CommonCrawl.

 - Or use -s all to get both Wayback + CommonCrawl.